microsoft/cachepurge/README.md

 # CachePurge: Cache Invalidation and Purge for multiple CDNs
 CachePurge is a centralized service that allows the user to invalidate and purge cache from multiple CDNs easily.
-CacheOut is implemented in C# using the dotnet core framework

 ## Introduction
-CachePurge uses a combination of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/), [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/) and [Azure Queues](https://docs.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction) to create a workflow that begins upon receiving a purge request from the user.
+CacheOut is implemented in C# using the dotnet core framework and uses a combination of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/), [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/) and [Azure Queues](https://docs.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction) to create a workflow that begins upon receiving a purge request from the user.

 The design is as follows:
 ![Cache Purge Initial Design](InitialDesign.png)